Below are some key product management terms and definitions we believe product managers of all experience levels should get familiar with.

 Disruptive innovation is a term coined by Clayton M. Christensen to describe any type of innovation that creates a new...

-Feature bloat is a term to describe the result of packing too many features and functionalities into a product.
-Usually...
+What is Feature Bloat?
+Feature bloat is a term to describe the result of packing too many features and functionalities...

-What is a Feature Kickoff?
-A feature kickoff is a strategic meeting where all relevant stakeholders discuss the goals for...
+What is a Product Feature Kickoff?
+A product feature kickoff is a meeting in which a product manager and relevant...

 What is a Gantt Chart?
 A Gantt chart, or harmonogram, is a type of bar chart that graphically illustrates a...